chastis/RunAndFire/README.md

 # Run and Fire!

-Simlpe 2D platformer based on SFML
+Simlpe 2D platformer which have two full levels with bossees based on SFML

 ![](Cave.png)
 ![](Valley.png)